 - Advanced Beneficiary Notification: For this reason, every Medicare patient must sign a form indicating that they understand this and indicating how they wish to have charges for these services handled.

 When we first wrote about this change in September 2015 we anticipated that we would quickly complete the forms and submit charges statements for our Medicare patients.

 Among other complications, Medicare required Dr. Forster to set up a new account for receiving Medicare payments, and then required a bank letter from the bank manager to verify that the account was in my name.
 A process that took a full day of his time…

 We did not complete the process of setting up Medicare billing until the end of December, 2015.

-As of the end of January 2016 we had submitted all of the charge for Medicare patients.
-However, as of the end of February 2016, we have still not received more than a handful of claims back from Medicare.
+As of the end of January 2016 we had submitted all of the charges for Medicare patients.
+But we did not receive any payment until the end of March 2016.

 It remains the case, that Medicare pays us very little more for our services than the staff cost of billing for them.